ankurhanda/gvnn/README.md

 #What is gvnn?

-gvnn is primarily intended for unsupervised learning using low-level vision.
+gvnn is primarily intended for self-supervised learning using low-level vision.
 It is inspired by the Spatial Transformer Networks (STN) paper that appeared in NIPS in 2015 and its open source code made available by [Maxime Oquab](https://github.com/qassemoquab/stnbhwd).
 The code is self contained i.e. the original implementation of STN by Maxime is also within the repository.

 STs were mainly limited to applying only 2D transformations to the input.
 We added a new set of transformations often needed for manipulating data in 3D geometric computer vision.
 These include the 3D counterparts of what were used in original STN together with a lot more new transformations and different M-estimators.